EddieFernandezSuit/Card-Game/README.md

 ## Controls
 Click on cards in your hand whose mana cost is less than available mana to play them. <br>
-Click on cards on the field to attack with them.
+Click on cards on the field to attack with them. <br>
 Click on the right arrow or press spacebar to pass your turn to your opponent. <br>